Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 I’ve never claimed the earned income credit, but it looks worthwhile to pursue for those with incomes of $53,930 or less.
 Having qualifying children boosts the income limits, which start at $15,010.

 - $529 with no qualifying children

 - $5,828 with two qualifying children

 - $6,557 with three or more qualifying children

-To claim this credit, I can't have investment income of more than $3,600.
-So if I happened to be living on a moderate income supplemented by proceeds from the sales of investments (with capital gains), then I couldn't get this tax credit.
-It's meant to provide incentives for working individuals and families with limited outside resources.
+To claim this credit, I can’t have an investment income of more than $3,600.
+So if I happened to be living on a moderate income supplemented by proceeds from the sales of investments (with capital gains), then I couldn’t get this tax credit.
+It’s meant to provide incentives for working individuals and families with limited outside resources.

 Here are the income limits (important: earned income, not just AGI, must be below these thresholds):

 - Single, head of household or widowed: $15,570, no children; $41,094, one child; $46,703, two children; $50,162, three or more children.